johannesu/gridcut-matlab/README.md

 References
 ===
-[1]
-Jamriska, Ondrej, Daniel Sykora, and Alexander Hornung.
-_Cache-efficient graph cuts on structured grids._
+1. _Cache-efficient graph cuts on structured grids_<br />
-Computer Vision and Pattern Recognition (CVPR), 2012.
+Computer Vision and Pattern Recognition (CVPR), 2012<br />

-[2]
-Kolmogorov, Vladimir, and Yuri Boykov.
+_Ondrej Jamriska, Daniel Sykora, and Alexander Hornung_

-_What metrics can be approximated by geo-cuts, or global optimization of length/area and flux._
+2. _What metrics can be approximated by geo-cuts, or global optimization of length/area and flux_<br />
-International Conference on Computer Vision (ICCV), 2005.
+International Conference on Computer Vision (ICCV), 2005<br />
+_Vladimir Kolmogorov and Yuri Boykov_